-A Marmite is a low, hefty, squat pot.
+A marmite is a low, hefty, squat pot.
 It has only slightly sloped sides, with a lid and two short handles, one on each side.

-They are used for braising, soups and stews.
+Marmites are used for braising, soups and stews.

 They are often made of enamelled cast iron; perhaps the best known of this type since the mid-1900s are those made by Le Creuset.

 They can sometimes, though, be made from clay.
-Clay ones should have just water simmered in them for 12 hours, then discarded, before their first use with any food.
+Clay ones should have just water simmered in them for 12 hours, which is then discarded, before their first use with any food.
 After using clay ones, wash them with just hot water, never soap.

-Her act wasn't mentioned in the first historical accounts in the 1600s; only in songs which started to appear in the 1620s was there mention of a marmite.
-But a will in 1676 drawn up by one of her grand-children mentions a "pot dit de l‘Escalade (…) le tout d‘estain gravé et de la façon de Pierre Royaume, mon aïeul" (a pot said to be from the Escalade, engraved in the manner of Pierre Royaume, my ancester".
-The pot was given to the Arsenal in Geneva, where it was on display until the French under Napoleon took it away in 1814, and it vanished from history.
+Her act wasn’t mentioned in the first historical accounts in the 1600s; only in songs which started to appear in the 1620s was there mention of a marmite.
+But a will in 1676 drawn up by one of her grand-children mentions a “pot dit de l‘Escalade (…) le tout d‘estain gravé et de la façon de Pierre Royaume, mon aïeul” (“a pot said to be from the Escalade, engraved in the manner of Pierre Royaume, my ancester”).
+The pot was given to the arsenal in Geneva, where it was on display until the French under Napoleon took it away in 1814, and it vanished from history.
 Is this the pot that had been thrown?
 Was there really a pot at all, or was it other things such as stones that were thrown?
-And who actually did the throwing: Catherine, a servant?
+And who actually did the throwing: Catherine, or a servant?

-The chocolate Marmites have on them the Geneva coat at arms, and are sold at shops throughout the city.
+The chocolate marmites have on them the Geneva coat at arms, and are sold at shops throughout the city.

 Literature & Lore

-|Une vieille au poing vigoureux|
+“Une vieille au poing vigoureux

 Prit sa marmite sur le feu